Parameter estimation for semilinear SPDEs from local measurements: Introduction

-defined on an appropriate Hilbert space, endowed with zero boundary conditions on a bounded domain $\Lambda \subset\bR^d$, and where $\vartheta$ is the parameter of interest, $F$ is a (nonlinear) function, $B$ a linear operator, and $W$ a cylindrical Brownian motion.
-The main goal of this paper is to study the estimation of the diffusivity (drift) parameter $\vartheta$ by amalgamating the \textit{local measurements} approach of \cite{AltmeyerReiss2019} with the \textit{splitting of the solution} argument of \cite{IgorNathanAditiveNS2010,PasemannStannat2019}.
-The approach of the present work can be summarized as follows: as noticed in \cite{IgorNathanAditiveNS2010}, and consequently generalized in \cite{PasemannStannat2019} (within the spectral approach), the estimator of the diffusivity coefficient $\vartheta$ for linear SPDEs retains its asymptotic properties when applied to a nonlinear SPDE, given that the nonlinear part remains smoother than the linear part.
-Thus, one may argue that the \textit{augmented maximum likelihood estimator} (augmented MLE) of $\vartheta$ introduced in \cite{AltmeyerReiss2019} for linear SPDEs, defined by
+The main goal of this paper is to study the estimation of the diffusivity (drift) parameter $\vartheta$ of the \textit{nonlinear SPDE} \eqref{eq:introSPDE} in the context of the \textit{local measurements} framework of \cite{AltmeyerReiss2019}.
+We take as an ansatz that the \textit{augmented maximum likelihood estimator} (augmented MLE) of $\vartheta$ introduced in \cite{AltmeyerReiss2019} for linear SPDEs and defined by